-- Characteristic of bus is shared transmission media.
+- The characteristic of the bus is shared transmission media.

-- Limitation of a bus is only one transmission at a time.
+- The limitation of a bus is only one transmission at a time.

-- A bus which is used to provide the communication between the major components of a computer is called as System bus.
+- A bus which is used to provide communication between the major components of a computer is called a System bus.